Adityan28/Ristorante-Con-Fusion/README.md

 Create a folder named json-server anywhere and place the db.json file there Go to the folder with db.json and run: [json-server --watch db.json -p 3001 -d 2000]

+Open [http://localhost:3001](http://localhost:3001) to view the website with correct data

 The page will reload if you make edits.\
 You will also see any lint errors in the console.